MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/About/about_PSReadLine.md

 PSReadLine requires PowerShell 3.0, or newer, and the console host.
 It does not work in PowerShell ISE.
 It does work in the console of Visual Studio Code.

-### ConvertTo-SecureString
+### COMMAND HISTORY

-If you use ConvertTo-SecureString the password will be stored in the following location as plain text: %userprofile%\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt
+PSReadLine maintains a history file containing all the commands and data you have entered from the command line.
+This may contain sensitive data including passwords.
+For example, if you use the `ConvertTo-SecureString` cmdlet the password is logged in the history file as plain text.
+The history files is a file named `$($host.Name)_history.txt`.
+On Windows systems the history file is stored at `$env:APPDATA\Microsoft\Windows\PowerShell\PSReadLine`.
+On non-Windows systems, the history files is stored at `$env:XDG_DATA_HOME/powershell/PSReadLine` or `$env:HOME/.local/share/powershell/PSReadLine`.

 ### FEEDBACK & CONTRIBUTING TO PSReadLine